USEPA/CMAQ/UTIL/chemmech/README.md

 | MAXCONSTS  |   	5 |  Maximum CONSTANT Species |

-Running CHEMMECH is accomplished by modifying and executing the run script under the scripts subdirectory.
-In the run script, environment variables define names, directories and runtime options.
-The script contains comments describing each variable.
-Names and directory are used to set paths for the inputs, outputs, and CHEMMECH.
-Run time options are set based on the application and user.
-The option, compile, determines whether to recompile CHEMMECH.
-A user may want to recompile if they are modifying the CHEMMECH source code or wish to use a different compiler from a previous application.
-The variable, COMPILER sets which the compiler to use from possible values mentioned above if compile equals true.
-The option, USE_SPCS_NAMELISTS states whether CHEMMECH reads in the three mechanism species namelists and then checks whether the mech.def file uses a species not found in the namelists.
-CHEMMECH will stop when this occurs.
-Running CHEMMECH using the namelists is not required but the option provides check for potential errors when modifying an existing photochemical mechanism within the CMAQ model system.
-A user may want to set USE_SPCS_NAMELISTS  to false, F,  if they are creating a new photochemical mechanism.

 ##  Reporting errors or problems with CHEMMECH <a name="Reporting errors or problems with CHEMMECH"></a>

 If errors occur at running CHEMMECH, check the _Compiling and debugging CHEMMECH_ subsection for possible solutions.
 Otherwise,  report potential program errors or failures, contact Bill Hutzell/USEPA at hutzell.bill@epa.gov.